-A Tad of Dothill History.
+A Tad of Dothill History

-There are many such constructions in England and they were all created around 1300s when they became the height of fashion for the “Aristos”.
+There are many such constructions in England and they were all created around the 1300s when they became the height of fashion for the “Aristos”.
 At this time Dothill Park was owned ...by

 the Horton family, who happened to have been tax collectors.
 A moat - clearly tax collectors were as popular in those days as they are today!

 as moats lost their symbolic prestige and the land was reclaimed for building purposes.
 The south leg of the moat was still completely intact and formed part of the ornamental gardens of the manor house in 1734.
 The southeast arm of the original moat is fortunately

 the children’s park, maybe that little uncared for pool is worth a second glance and just ponder the thought that once it was probably full of beautiful golden carp.

 from an archaeological evaluation carried out by Birmingham University in July 1989.